What Challenges Do Developers Face in AI Agent Systems? An Empirical Study on Stack Overflow & GitHub Issues: Methodology

 \textbf{Step 5: LDA Topic Modeling.} Latent Dirichlet Allocation (LDA) is widely used for topic modeling in software repositories~\cite{hindle2016contextual}, including technical Q\&A posts~\cite{sayyadnejad2024exploring, barua2014developers} and issue reports.
 In this study, we employed the MALLET implementation of LDA~\cite{mccallum2002mallet}, a method widely applied in software engineering research due to its higher coherence scores compared to the Gensim library~\cite{abdellatif2020challenges, li2021understanding, sayyadnejad2024exploring}.
-The main challenge in using LDA lies in identifying the optimal number of topics (\(K\)) for grouping the posts~\cite{panichella2013effectively}.
-A high \(K\) produces highly specific topics, while a small \(K\) may result in overly generic topics.
-To address this, we examined \(K\) values ranging from 5 to 20 (step size of 1) and computed the coherence score for each configuration.
-The coherence metric measures the understandability of topics based on confirmation measures and has been shown to correlate strongly with human judgment~\cite{roder2015exploring}.
-LDA also leverages two crucial hyperparameters, \(\alpha\) (alpha) and \(\beta\) (beta), which govern the distribution of words across topics and the assignment of posts to topics~\cite{sayyadnejad2024exploring, allamanis2013and, uddin2021empirical, bagherzadeh2019going, ahmed2018concurrency, rosen2016mobile}.
+LDA leverages two crucial hyperparameters, \(\alpha\) (alpha) and \(\beta\) (beta), which govern the distribution of words across topics and the assignment of posts to topics~\cite{sayyadnejad2024exploring, allamanis2013and, uddin2021empirical, bagherzadeh2019going, ahmed2018concurrency, rosen2016mobile}.
 We adhered to conventional settings: \(\alpha = 50/K\), where \(K\) is the number of topics, and \(\beta = 0.01\) \cite{bagherzadeh2019going}.
 These values are widely accepted in prior research and provide a robust benchmark for our experimental framework in topic modeling~\cite{sayyadnejad2024exploring}.
-We found that the best coherence values were obtained for \(K = 7, 8, 6,\) and \(5\).
-Among these, \(K=7\) produced a coherence score of 0.462, which is the highest among all others $K$ values.
-Although we inspected the four configurations, the separation of topics and the allocation of posts within them were clearer and easier to interpret when \(K=7\).
-The first two authors independently verified this by examining the top 20 posts per topic with the highest assignment confidence.
-Based on both the coherence analysis and qualitative validation, we selected \(K=7\) as the optimal number of topics.
+Selecting the optimal number of topics (K) is a key challenge in LDA~\cite{panichella2013effectively}, as large K values yield overly specific topics while small K values produce generic ones.
+We evaluated K values from 5 to 20 using topic coherence, a metric shown to correlate with human judgment~\cite{roder2015exploring}, and repeated LDA–MALLET training three times to reduce stochastic effects.
+Across all runs, K=7 consistently achieved the highest coherence, with a maximum score of 0.462.
+Although K=5,6, and 8 showed comparable performance, topics at K=7 were more distinct, a finding independently confirmed by the first two authors through inspection of the top 20 posts per topic.
+We therefore selected K=7 as the optimal number of topics.